TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 360,199 videos
+* Total videos: 363,490 videos
-* Total videos found that match keywords: 21,476 videos
+* Total videos found that match keywords: 21,658 videos
+  * Total unprocessed videos: 158 videos
-* Total videos found that are processed and marked: 2,980 videos
+* Total videos found that are processed and marked: 2,983 videos
   * Information Collection: 1,824 videos
-  * Non-Giftcard Robux Giveaways: 969 videos
+  * Non-Giftcard Robux Giveaways: 970 videos
   * Other: 154 videos
-  * Phishing: 33 videos
+  * Phishing: 35 videos

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.